opinsys/pahvi/README.md

 # Example Webapp

-Base for building web applications with Node.js, CoffeeScript, Backbone.js and Handlebars.js.
+Base for building web applications with Node.js, CoffeeScript, Stylus, Backbone.js and Handlebars.js.

+Cool stuff:

-Uses Handlebars.js for both the server and client templating.
+  * Uses Handlebars.js for both the server and client templating
+  * Has buildin support for CSS live reloading

 ## Installing Node.js